Summary: This article compares 5 heat pipe heat sink designs for cost and performance:

 The base plate is a vapor chamber with vertical condenser tubes sharing the same vapor space.
 It’s produced by brazing 8 open-ended condenser tubes to a vapor chamber with corresponding holes in it.
 The vapor chamber makes direct contact with the heat source spreading heat evenly along the XY planes and vertically through the condenser tubes.

-This thermal design has the best performance, but at a considerable cost premium.
-Versus its next closest competitor, the vapor chamber design, this one is almost 2 degrees cooler (a 4.9% gain) but costs over twice as much (117% more).
+This 3D vapor chamber heat sink design has the best performance, but at a considerable cost premium.
+Versus its next closest competitor, the vapor chamber design, the 3D version is almost 2 degrees cooler (a 4.9% gain) but costs over twice as much (117% more).

 Modest performance gains and cost adders, vs baseline, of around 7-15% are achieved by changing the base plate to a more thermally conductive copper material or by allowing the heat pipes to make direct contact with the heat source.